Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

-Look in your attic—you may find a copy, or several copies of the Poe classic.
+Look in your attic—you may find a copy (or several) of the Poe classic.
 Bela Lugosi starred as the mad scientist working with the great ape in this story adapted by Universal Films in the black-and-white era of horror and mystery classics.

 Other references point to the work of Wilke Collins: The Woman in White.
 Written in 1859 and published in 1869, its full text and summary of this lengthy creation are available online.

 Still others maintain that it is The Celebrated Cases of Judge Dee, from the Tang Dynasty of China.

 Magistrate Dee Goong An handles many interesting and mysterious cases in it.
 The novel was first translated into English by an 18th-century Dutch scholar-diplomat named Robert van Gulik, who was fluent in Chinese and well-traveled through China, traveling in the traditional costume of a Mandarin.